U.S. Department of State Seal

 Dual Nationality and International Parental Child Abduction: Find information on dual nationality, prevention of international child abduction, and customs regulations on our websites.

-Nicaraguan authorities and armed civilians in plain clothes known as “para police” may monitor, detain, deny entry to, expel, or question U.S. citizens concerning their activities, including their contact with Nicaraguan citizens.
+Nicaraguan authorities and armed civilians in plain clothes known as “para police” may monitor, detain, deny entry to, expel, or question U.S. citizens concerning their activities.
+This includes U.S. citizen contact with Nicaraguan citizens.
 Visitors should avoid any commentary on Nicaraguan politics or governance.
-Nicaraguan authorities have subjected U.S. citizens, including dual U.S.-Nicaraguan citizens, to prolonged detentions which are often politically motivated or arbitrary.
-Especially in politically motivated arrests, the judicial process has regularly been criticized as neither fair nor transparent.

 Demonstrations or strikes may occur throughout the country; in the past, the Nicaraguan government has violently suppressed them.
-Avoid demonstrations and exercise extreme caution around large gatherings.
+Avoid demonstrations, and exercise extreme caution around large gatherings.

 Roads may be closed, and public transportation may be disrupted due to large crowds celebrating the following holidays: